FindMySchool LogoFindMySchool

 There are no fees.
 Millais is a state-funded community school.
 Parents generally pay only for optional extras such as residential trips, music lessons, or specific uniform items.

 Applications must be made through West Sussex County Council.
-The deadline is typically 31 October for entry the following September.
+For September 2027 entry, applications open from week beginning 7 September 2026 and the deadline is 31 October 2026.
 It is important to list Millais as a preference on the Common Application Form.

 The majority of students progress to The College of Richard Collyer (Collyer's) in Horsham.
 Others choose Crawley College, Chichester College, or school sixth forms in neighbouring towns.